Van Gogh's Flowers: Everything to Know About His Floral Paintings

-This blog invites you to explore the unique relationship Van Gogh had with flowers: a relationship made of light, color, symbols... and life.
+This blog invites you to explore the unique relationship that Van Gogh had with flowers: a relationship made of light, color, symbols... and life.

 🌼 Why Flowers?
 Nature as the Language of the Soul